Calleida viridipennis

 Behavior

 activity pattern associated with large size.
-Overwinters as under tree bark, emerging in late February or early March when availability increases. involves active pursuit and physical penetration of prey defenses, including forcing beneath or chewing through protective structures.
+Overwinters as under tree bark, emerging in late February or early March when prey availability increases. involves active pursuit and physical penetration of prey defenses, including forcing beneath or chewing through protective structures.
 Metabolic suppression during conserves energy reserves.

 Ecological Role